OpenGlobalMind/rel8-wiki/Shared Notes Across Six Tools.md

 # Shared Notes Across Six Tools

+*To prototype note sharing across software applications, improving interoperability in order to build a shared memory.*

 Some [[Tools for Thinking]] are designed for multiplayer collaboration, but not the majority of them.

 Realistically, mappers and notetakers will have different preferences and workflows, and will gravitate to different tools and platforms.